softwaremill/sttp/docs/quickstart.md

 quickRequest.get(uri"http://httpbin.org/ip").send()
 ```

-Importing the `quick` object has the same effect as importing `sttp.client._`, plus defining an implicit synchronous backend (`val backend = HttpURLConnectionBackend()`), so that sttp can be used right away.
+Importing the `quick` object has the same effect as importing `sttp.client._`, plus defining an implicit synchronous backend (`implict val backend = HttpURLConnectionBackend()`), so that sttp can be used right away.

 If the default `HttpURLConnectionBackend` for some reason is insufficient, you can also use one based on OkHttp: